dedukun/kokatu/README.md

 | kokatu (no compression)   | 111M          | 1487040           |
 | kokatu (with compression) | 17M           | 1487775           |

-***NOTE:*** There might be a bug in the way fd is being used, or missing options, but every time the system is indexed, the number of entries is diffenrent.
+***NOTE:*** There might be a bug in the way fd is being used, or missing options, but every time the system is indexed, the number of entries is different.

 ![](images/performance.png?raw=true)

 ## TODO

-- Check why every time the system is indexed, the
+- Check why every time the system is indexed, the index has diffenret number of entries
 - Add option to only index from a certain path
 - Configuration file